 I love road trips.
 I remember driving through Tennessee on family road trips when I as little and it was such a fun bonding time for my sister and I. Now, as parents, my husband and I have taken our kids on several road trips and they are always memorable experiences.
-This year, we decided to start the summer vacation off with a short road trip in Tennessee.
+This year, we decided to start the summer vacation off with a short road trip in the state of Tennessee.
 We love outdoor adventure and we had heard that the Southeast Tennessee Overhill area offered adrenaline pumping thrills, nature adventures, and historical experiences.
 So we loaded up our car and took a road trip to go Ocoee white water rafting, hiking in the Cherokee National Forest, and horseback riding with a tri-state view!

 This post is brought to you in partnership with the Southeast Tennessee Tourism Association.
 I was provided with a cabin stay as well as a portion of the costs for Ocoee attractions and dining in order to facilitate sharing my experience with you.